miyakogi/seiya.vim/README.md

 This option is helpful for [Neovim](https://neovim.io/) users.

+In Neovim with true-color terminal (`$NVIM_TUI_ENABLE_TRUE_COLOR=1`), this plugin does not work since gui\* highlight groups are used even when it's running on terminal.
+Below config solves this problem.

 ```vim
 " Default value: ['ctermbg']
 let g:seiya_target_groups = has('nvim') ? ['guibg'] : ['ctermbg']
 ```

-In Neovim with true-color terminal, this plugin does not work since gui\* highlight groups are used even when it's running on terminal.
-This option solves this problem.